SabaGholizadehAnsari/ltl-pxevaluation/README.md

 The DSL allows an extended-LTL-like formulas to be written to query the trace files, if some of them (or all of them) would satisfy some properties.

-In the context of Player Experience (PX) testing, these queries can express some PX requirements.
+In the context of Player Experience (PX) testing, these queries can express some emotional experience requirements that can be specified by time and area.
+This will be explained by some examples later on.

 DSL feature: